 Inge Ligtvoet is secretary and a PhD student at the Institute for History.

-Tuesday, Wednesday and Thursday.
+Monday to Thursday.
 Visit the secretariat of the Institute for History for more information.

 Inge is working as a PhD student in the research programme Connecting in Times of Duress, on a sub-project that focuses on urban (middle class) youth in southern Nigeria.
 The project, provisionally entitled ‘Between expectations and opportunities: urban youth navigating duress in a globalized southern Nigeria’ looks at the ways in which these youth navigate their lives in a context of long-term socioeconomic uncertainty and political insecurity.
 Key to understanding this navigation, is the (global) connectedness of these young Nigerians through local networks and global connectivity, through ‘old’ and new ICTs.
 Being increasingly connected means changing expectations, but also changing opportunities.
 In a context of duress, where the state is absent in providing basic needs, security and infrastructure, and where traditional and modern expectations collide, Nigerian youth has to creatively adopt ways of securing (improved) futures for themselves and their families.
 They are using their online and offline networks in inventive ways to work themselves up the social ladder.